upperlinecode/intro-to-swift/day-1/conditionals-intro.md

 }
 //prints "Wear a t-shirt!
 It's beautiful outside."
 ```
-- usually though, we want to make a comparison when deciding whether or not to execute a particular block of code.
+- Usually though, we want to make a comparison when deciding whether or not to execute a particular block of code.
 For that, we use comparison operators:

 symbol|description|example
 :------: | :------: | :-----: